SteveLauC/Notes/database/SQLite/SQLite_Databases_System_Design_and_Implementation/Ch3_Storage_Organization.md

    2. in range [512(2^9), 65536(2^16)]

-   The lower bound is for performance reason, the upper bound exists because SQLite stores page size in a `u16`.
+   The lower bound is for performance reason, the upper bound exists because SQLite stores page size in a `u16`, though 65536 cannot fit into a `u16`, if the page size is 65536, then it will be stored as 1.

+   > It is reasonable to store 65536 as 1 since 1 is actually not a valid page
+   > size

+   > While I kinda think that the upper bound is also for performance reasons
+   > now as it is totally feaisble to store bigger integers as numbers that
+   > are valid page sizes, for example, store 10000000 as 2.

-3. Maximux database file size
+3. Maximum database file size

-   A database file can have at most 2^31 - 1 pages(i32), this pretty big, so actually, the limitation will be imposed by the underlying file system.
+   A database file can have at most 2^31 - 1 pages(i32), this is pretty big, so actually, the limitation will be imposed by the underlying file system.

 4. Change the page size